nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a food item : `delete`

-Removes a food item from the list of consumed food.
+Removes a food item from the displayed list of foods.

 Format: `delete INDEX`